Is Gluten Free Cafe Actually Safe From Gluten?

 Gluten is the general name for the storage proteins in wheat, rye and barley.
 Gluten is the substance in flour responsible for forming the structure of dough, holding products together and leavening.

-We do not have lists of products that are specifically considered to be gluten free.
+We don’t have lists of products that are specifically considered to be gluten free.
 Reading the label is the best way to check for the presence of ingredients which contain gluten.
 If gluten is a major ingredient, it will be specified in the ingredient list.
 For consumers concerned about the presence of trace amounts of gluten, we suggest avoiding products that include oats, natural flavors or spices.

 Hain Celestial Group products that make a gluten-free claim are declared as such by utilizing the a triangular Gluten-Free symbol, by carrying the Gluten-Free Certification Organization (GFCO) Seal, or stating “gluten free” on packaging.